BaraaFAbed/Image-Restoration-CV-Project/README.md

 ## Acknowledgements

 * The model used was obtained from [here](https://github.com/mv-lab/AISP).
 All credits go to the authors.
 * Some code (such the functions in `utils.py`) were obtained from [this repository](https://github.com/yjn870/SRCNN-pytorch/) and then modified.
-Check out the original if you are interested.
+Check out the original code if you are interested.

 ## Contact

 If you have any question, please feel free to contact us via `b00088000@aus.edu`.